vecnet/dw/README.md

 **Dimensional Data**

-is where you can examine information that can be used in the creation of simulations.
+Data Warehouse.
 The topics covered there are fairly diverse.
-From weather for many different locations, to how many bednets were covered in the last World Malaria Report Household Survey.
+From weather for many different locations, to how many bednets were covered in the last World Malaria
+Report Household Survey.
 You can search through this information by country, date, and aggregate across these fields to do some basic analysis.